OmarAzizi/SKernel/README.md

-# SKernel
-## x86 32-bit operating system kernel build with C
+# x86 32-bit operating system kernel built with C

 # Table of Contents
 1. [About SKernel](#about-skernel)